 While the State has described this overall approach to be their initial methodology, adjustments to the methodology are needed to reflect the data currently available to the State.
 For example, Step 3 of the State's methodology relies on accurate, completed CANS screenings data for every child in state custody.
 As discussed within App.
 A, TO 1 - Completing Indicated Screens earlier in this report, less than half of the children in all episodes of custody that lasted 45 days or longer in 2022 had a completed CANS screening at any point after entering care.
-Qualitative reviews collaboratively conducted by CYFD's QA unit and the Co-Neutral team of a sample of screenings completed in 2022 surfaced concerns about the quality of most of the CANS screenings that were reviewed.
+Qualitative reviews collaboratively conducted by CYFD's QA unit and the Co-Neutral team of a sample of screenings that were reviewed.
 Thus, the State's methodology and subsequent estimates of expected service utilization could produce results that may not accurately reflect the behavioral health service needs of children in state custody.